• facebook

 Read time: 4 minutes

-Exchange Server approaches migration within a hybrid environment
+First, check how Exchange Server considers migration in a hybrid environment.

-Onboarding: The process of transferring on-premises mailboxes to Exchange Online is commonly referred to as “onboarding.”
+Onboarding – Migration of on-premises mailboxes to Exchange Online is called onboarding.

-Offboarding: The process of migrating Exchange Online mailboxes back to on-premises Exchange is referred to as “offboarding.”
+Offboarding – Migration of Exchange Online mailboxes to on-premises Exchange is called offboarding.

 How does onboarding start?